mcroteau/Dude/docs/index.md

 </filter-mapping>
 ```

-Create an Accessor, the class
+Create an data access, it will be the class
-that provides data to Dude.
+that provides data to **Dude**.

 Spring Example: